 In spite of this, our bias puts up a barrier and makes it difficult to refer to

-the Divine as "Goddess".
-Could not Divinity be Goddess and God at the
+the Divine as "Mother".
+Could not Divinity be “Mommy” and “Daddy” at

 Any attempt to dogmatize the Divine shrinks it to fit